 Paddle Canada Instructor Members have the right to vote for the regional Board of Directors representatives and volunteer on committees.
-To teach Paddle Canada sanctioned courses and clinics, you must be an instructor member.
+To teach Paddle Canada-sanctioned courses and clinics, you must be an instructor member.

 Waterfront Canoe and Kayak Instructor

 Waterfront Instructors may join at a reduced rate.
-This special membership category was developed to encourage more involvement with teaching paddling particularly at schools, youth organizations, and camps.
-Please note that any Waterfront Instructor that takes the next level of instructor training (Lake Canoe Instructor or Basic Kayak Instructor) will then be asked to pay and renew at the full instructor rate of $99 per year from that date forward.
+This special membership category was developed to encourage more involvement with teaching paddling, particularly at schools, youth organizations, and camps.
+Please note that any Waterfront Instructor who takes the next level of instructor training (Lake Canoe Instructor or Basic Kayak Instructor) will then be asked to pay and renew at the full instructor rate of $99 per year from that date forward.

 Big Canoe Leader

 Skills certification holders can join Paddle Canada as a member for $50* plus tax, as your annual membership fee.
 You can register all your Big Canoe trips with us through your online members account.
 In return, we will cover you with insurance which covers you, your participants, and volunteers during the activity.
 You simply register all our outings as Clinics, and pay a nominal $5 fee.
 You need only to follow the guidelines of water conditions and ratios outlined in the PC Big Canoe Program and have all your participants fill out a PC Waiver Form which will be available to you for download, print, and distribution via your online member account.
 If you would like to take advantage of this opportunity, please call the office and tell us you would like to sign up as a Paddle Canada Big Canoe Leader member and we will take payment over the phone and email you your login details with instructions on how to get started.